Klankers/toolbox/docs/developer_guide.md

         param2: value2
    ```

 8. Any parameters defined in the `parameters` section of the config file will be passed to your step as attributes.
-You can access them in your `run` method using `self.param1`, `self.param2`, etc.
+You can access them in your `run` method using `self.param1`, `self.param2`, etc. <br>
    **NOTE** This is handled automatically by the `BaseStep` class.
 More information can be found in the [BaseStep documentation](https://noc-obg-autonomy.github.io/toolbox/_modules/toolbox/steps.html).